cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ### Extra tests

-After refactoring, and no failing tests, it is time to add extra checks on money handling.
-For instance, before an action that you expect to transfer money (or not), you can verify the start position:
+After refactoring, and no failing tests, it is time to add extra checks of money handling.
+For instance, before an action that you expect to transfer money (or not), you can verify the initial position:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/63fac3ba/x/checkers/keeper/msg_server_play_move_test.go#L42-L45]
 suite.RequireBankBalance(balAlice, alice)